 High Protein Flake Food

 Frozen Blood Worms — Be careful!
 Only frozen.
 Not live one, because live worms can cause Sponger problems.
-Therefore stay away from live worms.
+Therefore stay away from living worms.

 Beef Heart Flakes